Base flood elevation

 Does a base flood elevation require flood insurance?

-All flood zones with base flood elevations are also named as Special Flood Hazard Areas with a significant risk for flood.
-One important requirement that comes into play because of the designation is that federally backed or regulated mortgage lenders can only loan money to people with flood insurance.
-Lenders are particularly stringent about meeting flood insurance if they provide loans from the:
+All flood zones with base flood elevations are also SFHAs which means they have a significant risk for flood.
+As a result, federally backed or regulated mortgage lenders can only loan money to people with flood insurance.

 If you don’t have flood insurance and are required to, your lender may purchase a policy on your behalf and bill it through your escrow account.